Vermonster/hashphrase/README.md

 ## Sharing and Deployment

-### Viewing an Expo app from your device
+### Viewing an Expo app from your device (without running a server locally)

 Publishing your app to Expo will make it available at a persistent URL, you can open it on your own device (ios or Android phone).
+Due to the Apple Review Guidelines, you cannot preview projects published by other Expo accounts besides your own.
+This app is published under Vermonster's expo account.

 You wil need to :
 - Install Expo Client on your phone
 - Log in into the Expo client app (with Vermonster's expo account)

+View project on the `master` branch:
+- Open https://exp.host/@vermonster/loplop in the Expo Client app.

+View project on a feature branch:
-- Open this [URL](https://exp.host/@vermonster/loplop) in Expo Client to view the app on the master branch
+- Open https://exp.host/@vermonster/loplop?release-channel=[branch-name] in the Expo Client app.

-  ** All feature branches will be published to the expo release channel "dev", open this [URL](https://exp.host/@vermonster/loplop?release-channel=dev) to view a development stage app.

-Note:
-Due to the Apple Review Guidelines, you cannot preview projects published by other Expo accounts besides your own.
-This app is published under Vermonster's expo account.
+What if you have iPhone, but you want to view the project on an Android device?

-If you want to view the app in the browser, please go to [Vermonster's expo page](https://expo.io/@vermonster/loplop), and click "Open project in the browser" button on the right side of the page, this will open the app in an Android emulator in your browser without authentication.
+Luckily, Appetize.io has provided a platform for users to view the mobile app in an Android emulator in the browser, go to [Vermonster's expo page](https://expo.io/@vermonster/loplop), and click "Open project in the browser" button on the right side of the page, this will open the app in an Android emulator in your browser without authentication.

 ## Troubleshooting